 Activated charcoal: This binds to the toxin and prevents further absorption.

 Aggressive fluid therapy: This helps to maintain hydration, which is particularly important if the cat has lost fluids due to vomiting or diarrhea, and increase urinary excretion of the toxin.

-Vitamin K: This fat soluble vitamin is necessary for the the formation of certain clotting factors, as the liver fails, clotting factors decrease, which can lead to coagulopathy (blood clotting disorders).
+Vitamin K: This fat-soluble vitamin is necessary for the formation of certain clotting factors, as the liver fails, clotting factors decrease, which can lead to coagulopathy (blood clotting disorders).
 Administration of Vitamin K may help to restore normal blood clotting.

 Anti-nausea medications: To control nausea and prevent vomiting.

 Anti-seizure medications: Diazepam for cats experiencing tremors or seizures.

 Blood or plasma transfusions: If gastrointestinal tract bleeding is severe or blood clotting disorders are present.

 The veterinarian will monitor the cat’s liver enzymes, electrolytes, and coagulation profiles until normal parameters return.

 If treatment begins before clinical signs develop, the prognosis is good, however, it is guarded once clinical signs develop which highlights the importance of prompt veterinary attention.

 The only way to prevent cycad toxicity is to keep cycads out of the house and garden (if your cat goes outdoors).
 This page contains an extensive list of plants which are toxic to cats.
 It is important that all pet owners are familiar with the dangers of toxic plants to cats and dogs.